tonymade8/agoric-sdk/packages/marshal/docs/marshal-vs-store-level.md

 **`compareKeys(left :Key, right: Key) => -1 | 0 | 1 | undefined`**<br>
 defines a partial order over all keys, comparing magnitudes. `compareKeys` returns `undefined` to indicate that the two keys are incommensurate, that their magnitudes cannot meaningfully be compared.
 Three clear example of how this differs from `compareStructures`:
-   * `compareStructures`, in order to sort all passables, compares passables of different passable styles according to the order of those passable styles listed above. `compareKeys`, applied to keys of different key styles will always return `undefined`.
+   * `compareStructures`, in order to sort all passables, compares passables of different pass styles according to the order of those pass styles listed above. `compareKeys`, applied to keys of different key styles will always return `undefined`.
    * `compareStructures` orders `NaN` after all other numbers.
 Which is an arbitrary choice, but some choice was necessary.
 In order to preserve reflexivity, in violation of IEEE floating point recommendations `compareKeys(NaN,NaN) === 0`.
 But comparing `NaN` and anything else will produce `undefined`.
    * Applied to two copySets `s` and `t`, `compareStructures(s,t)` will do a lexicographic comparison of their copyTagged representation. `compareKeys(s,t)` will check if either is a subset of the other.
 If each contains elements the other lacks, then `compareKeys` will return `undefined`.